tendermint/tendermint/CONTRIBUTING.md

 - make changes and update the `CHANGELOG_PENDING.md` to record your change
 - before submitting a pull request, run `git rebase` on top of the latest `master`

-When you have submitted a pull request label the pull request with either `R:minor` if the change can be accepted in a minor release and `R:major` if the change is meant for a major release.
+When you have submitted a pull request label the pull request with either `R:minor` if the change can be accepted in a minor release or `R:major` if the change is meant for a major release.

 ### Pull Merge Procedure